RESERVE PLANNING: I

 Before we go any further, we need to establish exactly what we mean by the term “reserves.”
 In the lexicon of reserve planning professionals, the term “replacement reserves” refers to funds which are set aside to pay for the maintenance, repair and replacement of specific commonly-owned assets of the HOA.
 In this context the reserves are not a slush fund that may be used at random to pay for unexpected expenses when they occur.

 The American Institute of Certified Public Accountants (AICPA) has taken the position that the use of the term “reserves” when referring to the funds that are earmarked for replacement of commonly owned assets is confusing and potentially misleading as the word has more than one meaning in the context of financial accounting (Audit & Accounting Guide for Common Interest Realty Associations – May 1, 2008).

 In the opinion of the AICPA, the reserve fund is more appropriately titled the “fund for major repair and replacement expenses.”
 It is true that many HOAs maintain reserves for other purposes.
 As a result, it is a good practice to use the term “replacement reserves” to distinguish from “reserves” that may be set aside for other purposes.

 The funds that are sequestered in the replacement reserve fund and reported on the balance sheet as such, should not be used to pay for any expenses other than those for which the reserves have been accumulated, regardless of any restrictions that may be placed on the use of the funds by state law or the governing documents.

 The topic of borrowing from the replacement reserve account is a controversial subject that will be covered in a future post on this blog.

-In future installments of this series will continue to examine the subject of reserve planning for common-interest developments and the importance of replacement reserves and the planning process for buyers who purchases homes in older HOAs
+In future installments of this series will continue to examine the subject of reserve planning for common-interest developments and the importance of replacement reserves and the planning process for buyers who purchase homes in older HOAs.